andantissimo/moodle-local_mp4fix/README.md

 # MP4 Fix local plugin

-This plugin modifies MP4 files to progressive downloadable: puts moov atom before mdat.
+This plugin modifies uploaded MP4 files for progressive download; moves the index (moov atom) to the beginning of the file.

 ## Requirements